NVIDIA/nv-ingest/docs/docs/user-guide/getting-started/quickstart-guide.md

 $ git commit -s -m "Add cool feature."
 ```

-This will append the following to your commit message:
+This appends the following to your commit message:

 ```
 Signed-off-by: Your Name <your@email.com>